American University: Religious life

 While AU is affiliated with the United Methodist Church and hosts the AU United Methodist Community, AU has a variety of other religious life groups, including Catholic, Chabad Lubavitch of the AU Community, American University Hillel, and the Jewish Student Association.

 Greek life

-American University has a Panhellenic Association (PHA), Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), and Multicultural Greek Council (MGC).
+American University has a Panhellenic Association (PHA), Interfraternity Council (IFC), and an Intercultural Greek Collective comprising organizations from the National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), and National APIDA Panhellenic Association (NAPA).
 There are also several independent organizations.